na-na-hi/renget/archive/Six_Star.md

 - CB: A very outclassed physical support that has decent buffs from UB+, but shit skills and missing any sort of TP restoration/Barriers/TP Boost buffs
 - Arena: Nothing to see for Arena, move on.
 - PvE: Can be an okay poverty choice, but there are better options.
-- Given the fact that she's in the clan coins shop, isn't used at all and there are better options - Just avoid using her and consider her
+- Given the fact that she's in the clan coins shop, isn't used at all and there are better options - Just avoid using her and consider her once you have a lot of the other key 6 Stars.

 Bond story priority: Med (Relevant Alts: S.Chika)
-Max level Unit priority:  Top
+Max level Unit priority:  Low
-New player Unit priority: Top
-[Return to Top](https://rentry.org/Six_Star/edit#6-stars)
+New player Unit priority: Luxury (Does not help in clear EX3/4+) [Return to Top](https://rentry.org/Six_Star/edit#6-stars)

 ## -> S.Kokkoro<- (JP Release Date: Year 5, March 7th)